rupadarshiray/rupadarshiray.github.io/content/academia/inculcation-groups.md

 ## various groups in topology, geometry and dynamics

 - Homotopy and homology groups
+- Automorphism groups of
-- Riemannian isometry groups
+	- Riemannian manifolds
-- Symplectic groups
+	- Symplectic manifolds
+	- Complex manifolds

-## Using algebraic topology to study groups
+## Using algebraic topology, differential or other geometries to study groups

+AKA "geometric group theory", "Fuchsian groups"

 We can use the ideas of fundamental groups and covering spaces to say somethings about some infinite groups.

-## Using differential or other geometries to study groups

-"geometric group theory", "Fuchsian groups"